-As before, there are the different ratings up to class 900 but these are also split into two groups: There’s series A and series B. Unlike ASME B16.5 flanges, the only types of flange available here are the weld neck and blind type.
+As before, there are different ratings up to class 900 but these are also split into two groups: There’s series A and series B. Unlike ASME B16.5 flanges, the only types of flange available here are the weld neck and blind types.

 Series A applies to MSS SP-44: steel pipeline large diameter flanges

 In general, ASME B16.47 Series A flanges are thicker, heavier and stronger than Series B flanges for the same size and pressure rating, and can therefore withstand more external loading than Series B type.
 From a commercial point of view this makes Series A more expensive than series B equivalents.

 Series B applies to API 605: large-diameter carbon steel flanges.

 These need more bolts and nuts than Series A flanges and have a smaller bolt circle diameter.
 This results in less flange movement after installation.

 Selecting the right flange is important, but the integrity of the joint will not be assured if the flange sealing surface is damaged.
 This may occur during transportation, construction of the pipeline, or through corrosion after a period of use.